-- Head to the into Apple's setting app and look for Slopes (scroll down a lot), go into Location Services, and toggle access off and then back on.
+- Head to Apple's Settings app and look for Slopes (scroll down a bit), go into Location Services, then toggle access off and then back on.

 - Worst case, reboot your phone.
 This is rare, but I've seen it fix poor GPS reception issues.

-If you're running Slopes via an Apple Watch, it is highly recommended you keep your phone with you when you ride to improve GPS accuracy.
+If you're running Slopes via an Apple Watch Series 7 or earlier, it is highly recommended you keep your phone with you when you ride to improve GPS accuracy.